danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-This configuration is applied for as long as the notification is presented, then reset to the default one.
+This configuration is applied for as long as the notification is presented, then resets to the default one.